Amyloid beta: Alzheimer's disease

 Increases in either total Aβ levels or the relative concentration of both Aβ40 and Aβ42 (where the former is more concentrated in cerebrovascular plaques and the latter in neuritic plaques) have been implicated in the pathogenesis of both familial and sporadic Alzheimer's disease.
 Due to its more hydrophobic nature, the Aβ42 is the most amyloidogenic form of the peptide.
 However the central sequence KLVFFAE is known to form amyloid on its own, and probably forms the core of the fibril.
-One study further correlated Aβ42 levels in the brain not only with onset of Alzheimer's disease, but also reduced cerebrospinal fluid pressure, suggesting that a build-up or inability to clear Aβ42 fragments may play a role into the pathology.

-The "amyloid hypothesis", that the plaques are responsible for the pathology of Alzheimer's disease, is accepted by the majority of researchers but is not conclusively established.
-An alternative hypothesis is that amyloid oligomers rather than plaques are responsible for the disease.
-Mice that are genetically engineered to express oligomers but not plaques (APPE693Q) develop the disease.
-Furthermore, mice that are in addition engineered to convert oligomers into plaques (APPE693Q X PS1ΔE9), are no more impaired than the oligomer only mice.
-Intra-cellular deposits of tau protein are also seen in the disease, and may also be implicated, as has aggregation of alpha synuclein.

 Cancer

 While Aβ has been implicated in cancer development, prompting studies on a variety of cancers to elucidate the nature of its possible effects, results are largely inconclusive.
 Aβ levels have been assessed in relation to a number of cancers, including esophageal, colorectal, lung, and hepatic, in response to observed reductions in risk for developing Alzheimer's disease in survivors of these cancers.
 All cancers were shown to be associated positively with increased Aβ levels, particularly hepatic cancers.
 This direction of association however has not yet been established.
 Studies focusing on human breast cancer cell lines have further demonstrated that these cancerous cells display an increased level of expression of amyloid precursor protein.